-In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, and diaper cream.
+In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, and deodorant.

-In sunscreen applications, zinc oxide filters out UV rays, keeping them from penetrating the skin and causing cell damage.
+In sunscreen applications, zinc oxide filters out UV rays, helping to keep them from penetrating the skin and causing cell damage.
 It is the broadest spectrum UVA and UVB reflector that is approved for use as a sunscreen by the FDA.
-When used as an ingredient in sunscreen, zinc oxide blocks both UVA and UVB rays of ultraviolet light.
+When used as an ingredient in sunscreen, zinc oxide helps block both UVA and UVB rays of ultraviolet light.
 Zinc oxide and the other most common inorganic sunscreen, titanium dioxide, are considered to be non-irritating, nonallergenic, and non-comedogenic.